babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 azure storage blob copy show [options] ...
 {% endhighlight %}

-you should see whether the copy is Pending or Successful (i.e. done).
+you should see whether the copy is "Pending" or "Successful".
 In my experience, that command always just says “Successful”.
-I know this is erroneous because if I try to create a VM from my new vhd images it fails with a DiskImageNotReady error (because the copy is, in fact, still Pending).
-If I continue to wait (from minutes to hours, depending on how far the distance between my source and destination storage account) then the copy will finally finish and VM provisioning will succeed.
+I know this is erroneous because if I try to create a VM from my new vhd images it fails with a DiskImageNotReady error because the copy is in fact, still "Pending".
+If I continue to wait from minutes to hours, depending on how far the distance between my source and destination storage account, then the copy will finally finish and VM provisioning will succeed.
 Let me show you what this looks like:

-After I start copying a disk image with this command:
+You can start copying a disk image with a command like this:

 {% highlight bash %}
 azure storage blob copy start --account-name $STORAGE1 --account-key $STORAGEKEY1 --source-container $CONTAINER1 --source-blob Microsoft.Compute/Images/vhds/nodec-dataDisk-0.9588f46c-9198-47f4-ac9d-8c6d71e31470.vhd --dest-account-name $STORAGE2 --dest-account-key $STORAGEKEY2 --dest-container $CONTAINER2
 {% endhighlight %}

-Then I see that it's complete, like this:
+That copy operation is asynchronous.
+You can check its status with a command like this:

     azure storage blob copy show --account-name $STORAGE1 --account-key $STORAGEKEY1 $CONTAINER1 Microsoft.Compute/Images/vhds/nodec-dataDisk-0.9588f46c-9198-47f4-ac9d-8c6d71e31470.vhd
     info:    Executing command storage blob copy show